opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

 ### Integration Tests

-Integration tests can be run on the following operating systems:
+Integration tests are expected to run for approximately **20-30 mins** and can be run on the following operating systems:
   * RedHat
   * CentOS
-  * Ubuntu
+  * Ubuntu (and WSL)
   * Amazon Linux 2
   * MacOS